OSGeo/gdal/doc/source/drivers/raster/adrg.rst

 .. built_in_by_default::

 Supported by GDAL for read access.
-Creation is possible, but it must be considered as experimental and a means of testing read access (although files created by the driver can be read successfully on another GIS software)

 An ADRG dataset is made of several files.
 The file recognised by GDAL is the General Information File (.GEN).
 GDAL will also need the image file